The device depicted here was my best shot at a solution. It's an

 - Bill Beaty, 6/28/95

 Brief history: 1987 Brainstorm!
-While on a trip to Exploratorium in California, I realize that their displays with current meters could be replaced with schematics with "chaselight" LEDs, with current probes to move the LEDs proportional to the actual current in the wires.
-1988 I design an etch PCBs as "chaselight" current meters, and build a temporary exhibit: a motor-generator pair with green LED chaselights to indicate the electron flow as one or the other crank is turned.
-I want to build a microprocessor version but don't know assembler for the MC68705.
-I also want to build a version with red/green LEDs controlled by conductor voltage (with some sort of reference, perhaps use metal magnets on the bottom and stick them to a metal board mounted on the wall.)
-1989 Chaselight meters are built into two exhibits in the VandeGraaff Hall (this just after I moved to Seattle.)
-1990 In Dinamation Inc., I demonstrate the device to the company pres.
-I imagine building a hall-effect current sensor or clamp-on probe, so the LEDs will flow in the correct direction regardless of which way the row is oriented.
+While on a trip to Exploratorium in California, I realize that their displays with current meters could be replaced with schematics having "chaselight" LEDs, with current probes to move the LED-pattern proportional to the actual speed of electrons.
+1988 I design an etch PCBs as "chaselight" current meters, and build a temporary exhibit: a motor-generator pair with green LED chaselights to indicate the electron-flow as one crank or the other is turned.
+I want to build a microprocessor version but don't know assembler language for the MC68705.
+I also want to build a version with rd/grn LEDs controlled by conductor voltage (with some sort of reference conductor, perhaps use metal magnets on the bottom and stick them to a metal board mounted on the wall.)
+1989 Chaselight meters are built into two exhibits in the VandeGraaff Hall at Museum of Science (this just after I moved to Seattle.)
+1990 At Dinamation Inc., I demonstrate the device to the company pres.
+I imagine building a hall-effect current sensor or clamp-on probe, so the LEDs will flow in the correct direction regardless of which way the physical device is oriented.
 1992 I etch a long thin two-PCB version using bar-graph LED modules and rechargable batteries.
 TEKNOS Inc. sells a set of ten "chaselight current meters" to LLNL (or was it LANL?), delivered Jan/93.
 1993 Arbor Scientific produces a less expensive version in a plastic tube using discrete LEDs and 9V battery, advertised in their '94 catalog.
 1994 I learn assembler for MC68705 and microchip PIC, but *still* haven't got off my butt to build a one-chip version or a red/green version.
 1995 I start a webpage; upload my schematics and PCBs so anyone can build the device. ?1996?
 Arbor Scientific starts a website store, so finally teachers on internet can buy my invention.
-2004 I talk with D. Durlach, who uses the electric current chaselight idea in an exhibit for New York Hall of Science.
+2004 I talk with D. Durlach, who uses the electric current chaselight idea in an exhibit for science musuem New York Hall of Science.
 2005 Completely independantly, Kamata and Hara of Tokyo Gakugei University invent a much improved color-changing version with voltage/current sensing, based on a PIC microprocessor.
-See: http://www.iop.org/EJ/abstract/0031-9120/40/2/005
+See: https://iopscience.iop.org/article/10.1088/0031-9120/40/2/005/meta